jlkhiui/HNCSubnetProjectAndroid/README.md

-An application designed to convert IPv4 addresses into Hex, Binary and Denary.
+An application designed to convert IPv4 addresses and Subnet mask into Hex, Binary and Denary.